 We have adopted a procedure, approved by the SEC, called "householding."
-Under this procedure, two or more stockholders who share an address and last name and did not receive a Notice of Internet Availability or otherwise receive their proxy materials by e-mail will receive only one copy of the 2019 Annual Report and this Proxy Statement, unless we have received contrary instructions from one or more of the stockholders.
-Any stockholder of record at a shared address to which a single copy of the 2019 Annual Report and this Proxy Statement was delivered may request a separate copy of the 2019 Annual Report and this Proxy Statement.
-If you would like to receive multiple copies of the proxy statements, or annual reports, or, if you are currently receiving multiple copies of these documents and would, in the future, like to receive only a single copy, please so instruct the Company by writing to us at 1025 Willa Springs Drive, Winter Springs, FL 32708 Attention: Chris Scott or telephoning us at (407) 677-8022.
+Under this procedure, two or more stockholders who share an address and last name and did not receive a Notice of Internet Availability or otherwise receive their proxy materials by e-mail will receive only one copy of the 2022 Annual Report and this Proxy Statement, unless we have received contrary instructions from one or more of the stockholders.
+Any stockholder of record at a shared address to which a single copy of the 2022 Annual Report and this Proxy Statement was delivered may request a separate copy of the 2022 Annual Report and this Proxy Statement.
+If you would like to request additional copies of the proxy statement, or if in the future you would like to receive multiple copies of information or proxy statements, or annual reports, or, if you are currently receiving multiple copies of these documents and would, in the future, like to receive only a single copy, please so instruct the Company by writing to us at 1025 Willa Springs Drive, Winter Springs, FL 32708 Attention: John Glenn or telephoning us at (407) 677-8022.